Hofi2010/HadoopMobileWS/README.md

 Here a simple example that already woorks with HDFSclient.m:

-#### create a file myfile.out in hive user directory and write a string into it.
-Then open the file and display content in a text box.
+#### create a file "myfile.out" in hive user directory and append a string.
+Finally download the content and display in a text box.

 ```objective-c
    HDFSClient *client = [[HDFSClient alloc] init];